 Update 2/26/2016 – The CDC finds the risk of cancer from formaldehyde in flooring is three times higher than they originally thought.
 Read more.

 Update 10/12/2015 – Lumber Liquidators settles with the Department of Justice.
 Read more.

 Update 3/13/2015 – The first lawsuits are lodged against Lumber Liquidators over the formaldehyde issue.
 Read more.

-Update 3/5/2015: We spoke with attorneys investigating potential claims against Lumber Liquidators.
-Our Q&A is featured in this blog post.
+Update 3/5/2015 – We spoke with attorneys investigating potential lawsuits against Lumber Liquidators.
+Our Q&A is featured here.

 Attorneys are investigating potential lawsuits against Lumber Liquidators in light of allegations that the company’s Chinese-made laminate flooring contains dangerous and illegal levels of the chemical formaldehyde.
 They are looking to determine whether legal action can be taken against the company for injuries, property damage, or both.

 In December 2014, a lawsuit was filed by a non-profit called Global Community Monitor - the same organization that was featured in 60 Minutes' recent expose of Lumber Liquidators’ Chinese-made laminate flooring.
 As part of the lawsuit, multiple Chinese-made flooring products were tested for formaldehyde levels and found to contain levels in violation of California law.
 According to the lawsuit, these products include, but are not limited to:

 8 mm Dream Home Nirvana French Oak Laminate Flooring

 12 mm Dream Home Kensington Manor Antique Bamboo Laminate Flooring